Mrs. Teri Nash

-The Guidance Counselor, Mrs. Terilyn Nash, works with students and parents regarding college selection and applications, essays, resumes, letters of recommendation and standardized testing.
-She also assists the Academic Dean with student issues involving course selection, scheduling of classes, graduation requirements and student adjustment issues.
+San Marcos Academy’s Counseling and Guidance Program provides the resources our students need to promote academic achievement and college readiness.
+Guidance Counselor Teri Nash works with students and parents regarding college selection and applications, essays, resumes, letters of recommendation, SMA-sponsored tours of Texas colleges and universities, and standardized testing.
+She also assists the Academic Dean with course selection, scheduling of classes, graduation requirements, and student adjustment issues.

 San Marcos Academy provides our students with the opportunity to take a number of standardized tests necessary for their preparation and acceptance to most colleges and universities.
 These tests are either administered on campus or at nearby locations.
 Our college counselor works with students to ensure they have completed all the necessary exams for acceptance to the college or university of their choice.

 The SAT is a globally accepted admissions test that covers the areas of reading, writing and mathematics.
 The SAT exam should be taken by students during their junior year and again during their senior year depending on the score on the first exam.
 The SAT results are accepted by all U.S. four year colleges and universities and should be taken no later than 2 months before application deadline to the college or university the student wishes to attend.